Home/Blog/Interview Prep/Top Angular interview questions and answers

 Some of the benefits of AOT compilation in Angular are:

-Define lifecycle hooks in Angular with examples#
+7. Define life cycle hooks in Angular with examples#

-Lifecycle hooks are predefined methods in Angular that enable developers to access different stages of a component or a directive's lifecycle.
-This lifecycle begins with the instantiation and rendering of the view and ends with the destruction and removal of the component or directive from the DOM.
+Life cycle hooks are predefined methods in Angular that enable developers to access different stages of a component or a directive’s life cycle.
+This life cycle begins with the instantiation and rendering of the view and ends with the destruction and removal of the component or directive from the DOM.

-Angular performs change detection throughout the lifecycle to update the view and component instance whenever necessary.
-Developers can utilize lifecycle hooks to execute custom code at specific stages, allowing greater control over the functionality and behavior of their components or directives.
+Angular performs change detection throughout the life cycle to update the view and component instance whenever necessary.
+Developers can utilize life cycle hooks to execute custom code at specific stages, allowing greater control over the functionality and behavior of their components or directives.

-Some examples of lifecycle hooks are:
+Some examples of life cycle hooks are:

 • ngAfterContentInit: We invoke this method only after the component's content has been projected into its view.